jennerdulce/taskmaster/README.md

 - [11/9/2021] Implemented selction with Andriod file picker
 - [11/9/2021] Implemented ability to upload selected image to s3 bucket after choosing saving task
 - [11/9/2021] Image is displayed on the task detail activity
+- [11/10/2021] Added intent filter to application allows user to 'share' an image and open the taskmaster app
+- [11/10/2021] Displays a preview of image to be uploaded